-- 3. Increased costs of construction incurred for acquisition of lands, easements and rights of way within natural watercourses shall be the obligation of the Member in which the land lies and shall not be apportioned to other Members to the extent that such costs exceed costs which would have been incurred if there had been no improvement on such lands, easements, or rights of way. - 4.
-Costs of construction shall include all costs associated with a WMO approved improvement (whether trunk sewer or natural conveyance) and whether or not actually constructed, including, but not limited to, costs for design, administration, construction supervision, legal fees, acquisition of lands and improvements and actual construction and maintenance costs. - 5.
-The WMO shall consider any grant money received or to be received by a Member for sanitary sewer/storm sewer separation or for the construction, reconstruction or replacement of storm sewer facilities before making cost allocations among Members and may consider the application of any grant proceeds toward the cost of the improvement before allocating costs between or among the Members involved, provided that such allocation would not violate the terms and conditions of the grant. - 6.
-The attached Exhibit B is incorporated by reference and serves as a compilation of general examples of cost allocation under this Agreement for the hypothetical circumstances stated in the examples.
+- Allowable Flow and the Allowable Flow of all other tributary Members. - b.
+A Member shall also be responsible for its share of construction costs of a drainage system, whether or not that system is located within its borders, that is necessary to convey Excessive Flows originating within the Member's borders. - c.
+Increased costs of construction incurred for acquisition of lands, easements and rights of way within natural watercourses shall be the obligation of the Member in which the land lies and shall not be apportioned to other Members to the extent that such costs exceed costs which would have been incurred if there had been no improvement on such lands, easements, or rights of way. - d.
+Costs of construction shall include all costs associated with a WMO approved improvement (whether trunk sewer or natural conveyance) and whether or not actually constructed, including, but not limited to, costs for design, administration, construction supervision, legal fees, acquisition of lands and improvements and actual construction and maintenance costs. - e.
+The WMO shall consider any grant money received or to be received by a Member for sanitary sewer/storm sewer separation or for the construction, reconstruction or replacement of storm sewer facilities before making cost allocations among Members and may consider the application of any grant proceeds toward the cost of the improvement before allocating costs between or among the Members involved, provided that such allocation would not violate the terms and conditions of the grant. - f.
+The attached Exhibit "B" is incorporated by reference and serves as a compilation of general examples of cost allocated under this Agreement for hypothetical circumstances stated in the examples. - 2.
+For improvements related to water quality: - a.
+For water quality projects and maintenance, the cost sharing will be based on the cost allocation methods in the attached Exhibit "C" incorporated by reference. - b.
+Or other cost sharing method approved by the Board. - c.
+Pursuant to Minn.
+Stat. § 103B.251.

-Subdivision 8.
-Capital Cost Allocation of Improvements Delineated in Local Watershed Management Plans.
-All capital improvement costs incurred by the WMO for improvements delineated in local watershed management plans that benefit only that Member, which the WMO undertakes because the Member fails to do so, shall be apportioned entirely to that Member.
+H. Capital Cost Allocation of Improvements Delineated in Local improvements delineated in local watershed management plans that benefit only that Member, which the WMO undertakes because the Member fails to do so, shall be apportioned entirely to that Member.